 - Tax evasion or fraud is a criminal offence;

-- Under Income and tax act, IRAS imposes penalties on company directors who make errors, omissions and discrepancies in the corporation tax return without intention to evade tax i) penalty ranging from 0% to 200% of the amount of tax undercharged ii) be fined up to $5,000; and/or iii) be imprisoned up to three years;
+- IRAS imposes penalties on company directors who make errors, omissions and discrepancies in the corporate tax return without intention to evade tax.
+Penalties include i) 0% to 200% of the amount of tax undercharged ii) fine up to $5,000; and/or iii) up to three years imprisonment;

 - In cases of tax evasion, the taxpayer will: i) face a penalty up to 400% of the amount of tax undercharged ii) be fined up to $50,000; and/or iii) be imprisoned up to seven years.

-ConclusionI thank our Clients’ for helping us complete their annual Singapore accounting and tax and audit obligations.
+We thank our Clients for helping us complete their annual Singapore accounting and tax and audit obligations in a timely manner.